BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

       <img style="width: 70vw;" src="https://bradleyculley.github.io/images/American-prison-next-to-Nordic-prison.png" />
     </div>

-On the left, the first Google Image Search result for "American Prison".¹³ On the right, the same for "Nordic Prison".¹⁴
+On the left, the first Google Image Search result for "American Prison".
+On the right, the same for "Nordic Prison".
 </p>

 <p>